NorahAlkhalifah/Advertising_MTA/README.md

    - Using the weekly MTA turnstile dataset, I plan to analyze the entries in each station that correspond to a specific neighborhood.
 A thorough analysis of each neighborhood enables more effective advertising results.
 On the other hand, to find potential clients, I will use the Humanities New York event catalog.

 **What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?**
-   - A sample of analysis is the MTA's weekly turnstile datasets.
+   - The MTA's weekly turnstile dataset is the sample of analysis.
 I intend to use the entries and exits to analyze the data for each date by using Python's Pandas and Numpy libraries.